Skip to main content

 The 2024-25 Spartan season began with lower than normal expectations in East Lansing.
 Michigan State was unranked in November, and was picked to finish fifth in the Big Ten.

-In the first month of the season, the Spartans took a loss to Memphis in Maui and a loss to Kansas, ironically in the the same bullring in Atlanta where the season ultimately came to an end.
+In the first month of the season, the Spartans took a loss to Memphis in Maui and a loss to Kansas, ironically in the the same building in Atlanta where the season ultimately came to an end.

 On Sunday night, Izzo admitted that after the loss to Kansas he did not believe that his team would blossom into Big Ten Champions, not lose a game for two full months, and end up being one of the final five team left standing in late March.